Quick Soloing Guide: Tomb of Sargeras

 - Phase 3: a combination of Phase 1 (without Thundering Shock) and Phase 2 (without Beckon Sarukel).
 It’s a typical end-of-fight burn phase.

-- Heroic: there are a few mechanical changes to the fight, but none of them will affect your strategy.
+There are a few mechanical changes to the fight, but none of them will affect your strategy.
 The important thing is that, since Sassz’ine has much more HP, you’ll have to work much harder to burn through Phase 2 before the double-Sarukel effect obliterates you.
 I recommend saving your Drums and DPS potions for this phase.

-- Normal: a major DPS race, the success of which mostly depends on your luck during Intermission 2.
+A major DPS race, the success of which mostly depends on your luck during Intermission 2.
 Here’s the phase breakdown, all of which you must complete in 10 minutes or less:

 - Phase 1: not much to do, really.
 Kil’jaeden frequently casts Armageddon, but you can’t soak more than one meteor, so you might as well ignore it.
 Felclaws will deal steadily-increasing damage, but the stacks will drop off during the intermissions so it’s also of little concern.
 The main issue in this phase is Rupturing Singularity: the damage from it is negligible, but it can easily knock you off the platform and end your attempt.
 When one appears, be sure to move up to it and face away from the bulk of the platform.
 At 80% health, Intermission 1 begins.